mazwat/mazwat.github.io/arduino-lm.md

 ![The Difference between Analogue and Digital signals](images/analogue-vs-digital.png) *fig 8. - The Difference between Analogue and Digital Signals*

-A **light switch is on or off of we can say that the electrical signal is LOW or HIGH That is a **digital device**, and gets connected to a digital pin.
+- A **light switch** is on or off of we can say that the electrical signal is LOW or HIGH That is a **digital device**, and gets connected to a digital pin.

-A humidity sensor can have a range of resistances from none to some maximum value.
+- A **humidity sensor** can have a range of resistances from none to some maximum value.
 Depending on the amount of moisture in contact with the sensor.
-That is an analog device, and gets connected to an analog pin.
+That is an **analogue device**, and gets connected to an analog pin.

+### Pulse Width Modulation (PWM)

+The Differecne between Analogue and Digital signals
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NjgzODkzOCw3OTU0MjgyNjIsOTE4OT
+eyJoaXN0b3J5IjpbLTg4NTUxNTk0NSw3OTU0MjgyNjIsOTE4OT
 kwNzczLDE3NjM0OTAwLDUzODk2NDY5MSw2MDcxODY1MzIsLTQ3
 Njc5NDYyMCwxMDIwMDM4MjM0LC0yMDczNTA1MDQ5LDEwNzYxND
 QyMDgsMTAxNzcxODY3MSwxMTY5NzcwNTE3LDE3MjQxMDY5MjEs